Fire Engineering Training Community

 Bio:

-I have 10 years of service with the New Haven Ct Fire Department.
-The last year and a half I have been assigned to the Training Division as an Asisstant Drillmaster.
+I have 18 years of service with the New Haven Ct Fire Department.
+The last ten years I have been assigned to the Training Division as an Asisstant Drillmaster.
 Prior to that I was the assigned driver for Engine Company 8.
 Prior to that I was assigned to the department heavy rescue.
 I spent 23 years in the CT Army National Guard.
 In the National Guard I held three occupational specialties: Infantry, Intelligence Analyst, and Chemical Biological, and Nuclear specialist.
 I have worked in EMS for 14 years on a part time status for a commercial ambulance service.

 Antonio Almodovar's Photos